falcon-lin-development/trading/README.md

 3) ranking (  )
 outperform in 7 days continuously
--> for every 15 mins, that's pct_change rank on closing price -> plot the rank of pct_change in every 15mins for 7 days. [ step 1s ]
+-> *for every 15 mins, that's pct_change rank on closing price* -> *plot the rank of pct_change in every 15mins for 7 days. [ step 1s ] this is quite useless since the data is messy*

+-> plot acc_percentage_change for 7 days in rolling windows manner -> rank rolling window per 7 days with [
+    highest acc_percentage_change,
+    lowest var
+    ]

 4) strategey hypothesis

 5) backtesting